Everything You Need To Know About Isometric Exercises

 In understanding the differences between isometric and isotonic workouts, there is a lot you can unlock within the potential of isometric exercises.
 The exercises involved in isometric movements or positions allow you to perform actions in which your body is naturally strong too, while also allowing your body to hold these positions for a longer period of time than you would be able to do through isotonic sets.
 However, there are definitely limitations that come from solely doing isometric exercises rather than isotonic ones.

 According to Trevor Thieme, a Content Manager at the Openfit Senior Fitness and Nutrition, “because isometric exercises require you to hold a specific position, they build strength only in that position.
 That can be beneficial if you’re trying to overcome a sticking point (for example, the toughest part of an exercise, such as the bottom of a bench press).”
 This can be beneficial for someone who has been injured and is trying to regain movement in those areas, but someone would have to do countless reps in order to actually build strength within those areas.
-It is much more practical to use isotonic exercises to ensure that you are getting the best out of your workout and developing strength through a full-range of motion.
-It is important to add isometric exercises as a compliment to your workout.
+It is much more practical to use isotonic exercises to ensure that you are getting the best out of your workout and developing strength through a full range of motion.
+It is important to add isometric exercises as a complement to your workout.

 In combining isometric and isotonic exercises, you will discover these benefits: